willkessler/jupytergraffiti/README.md

 Here's an example of how you enter these special controls:
 ![caption_editing](./images/caption_editing.png)

-And here's how that looks:
+And here's how that looks.
+Note that the *Play Movie* button is now renamed *Show me!*.
+You can get creative here, but don't go hogwild or your tooltip might get too wide to be properly displayed.
+Some ideas might be *Clue me in!*, *Say What?*, *Explain this more!*.

 ![caption_rendered](./images/caption_rendered.png)

 ### Creating a Recording For a Graffiti